 1. NATURAL SUBLIME

 While playing Skyrim, the first way of experiencing the sublime is related to the breathtaking natural landscapes, drawing inspiration from Scandinavian and Icelandic landscapes, which presented the necessary degree of otherness.
 You are removed from your familiar space-time and become immersed in a picturesque natural world with huge mountains, cascades, valleys and caves.
 Areas of tundra alternate with cold regions covered in snow, icebergs and glaciers; the relief map is designed to keep the player in a continuous state of awe through various scenographic effects such as magnitude, ascending/descending views, panoramas, picturesque vistas, immediate contrast between different effects.
 The sublime varies from ‘the splendid’ to the ‘terrifying’, in Kant’s terms, or from the weakest feeling of sublime (‘light reflected off stones’) to weaker feeling of sublime (dark and deserted Northern landscapes with icebergs and glaciers, forgotten glacial caves) in Schopenhauer’s terms.
 The visual immersion and the level of realism were completely unprecedented at the date of the game’s release (2011) and constituted a long-lasting source of fascination for millions of gamers.
-Although many critics pointed out that the level of immersion could have easily been improved by making the playable character vulnerable to weather conditions, or by increasing the physical distances so the environment does not feel like a theme park, everyone has been ambivalent toward the game’s achievements and its unique and coherent visual style.
+Although many critics pointed out that the level of immersion could have easily been improved by making the playable character vulnerable to weather conditions, or by increasing the physical distances so the environment does not feel like a theme park, the feedback was overwhelmingly positive about the game’s achievements and its unique and coherent visual style.
 The main person behind this was Adam Adamowicz, the game’s concept artist who designed pretty much everything from natural landscapes to cities, artifacts and characters.

 Skyrim Special Edition Screenshot